Gorilla Tag Custom Maps: How to Install and Play

 gorilla tag custom maps

 Gorilla Tag is an online multiplayer game where you control a massive ape.
 The highlight of the game are your controls, which force you to mimic a gorilla’s movements to get around the map.
-This means swinging your arms and pushing off of the floor or other objects to propel yourself forward.
+This means swinging your arms and pushing off the floor or other objects to propel yourself forward.

 Gorilla Tag is one of those games that is immersive to play in VR and ridiculous to any spectator.
-You can parkour up objects and walls in order to gain an advantage over your enemies.
+You can parkour up objects and walls to gain an advantage over your enemies.
 The game requires a ton of movement, which will have you working up a sweat after any session.

 Or, click here to access the Steam version of Gorilla Tag for PC VR headsets.